pymupdf/PyMuPDF/docs/document.rst

 :attr:`Document.isFormPDF`              is this a Form PDF?
 :attr:`Document.isPDF`                  is this a PDF?
 :attr:`Document.isReflowable`           is this a reflowable document?
+:attr:`Document.isRepaired`             PDF only: has this PDF been repaired during open?
 :attr:`Document.lastLocation`           (chapter, pno) of last page :attr:`Document.metadata`               metadata :attr:`Document.name`                   filename of document